flutter/website/src/docs/codelabs/explicit-animations.md

 as a starting value and an ending value, and allow interpolation to take care of the rest!

-The preceding example uses an imperative approach to calculate the values for each frame that makes up the animation: you explicitly provide values for the frame rate as well as the value needed to increment the top margin property for each frame.
+The preceding example uses an imperative approach for calculating the values for each frame in the animation: you explicitly provide values for the frame rate as well as the value needed to increment the top margin property for each frame.
-Can you think of a way to refactor this example to use interpolation so that you only need to provide the starting and ending values for top margin?
+Can you think of a way to refactor this example so that you only need to provide a starting and ending value for top margin, and an interpolation function handles providing values for frames between the starting and ending ones?

 Here's a few hints:
 * Don't worry about animating the ball